Drinking Alcohol While Taking Opiates

 There Is the Possibility of Drug Interactions

 Generally speaking, medications include more than just a single ingredient.
 Each of those ingredients has the potential to interact with another compound.
 This is why it is vital that you properly read the label and learn to recognize the ingredients.
-If you aren’t sure, then make sure you speak to your pharmacist and ask about interactions, particularly with alcohol.
+If you aren’t sure, then make sure you speak to your pharmacist and ask about interactions, particularly about alcohol with opiates.

 Take Note: Some Cough Medications Contain Alcohol